-The Department of Commerce, or DOC, has adopted a plan for a phased transition of the DOC's responsibilities for the domain name system to the Internet Corporation for Assigned Names and Numbers, or ICANN.
+The Department of Commerce, or DOC, has adopted a plan for a phased transition of the DOC's responsibilities for the domain name system to the Internet Corporation for Assigned Names and Numbers, or

+ICANN.
 As part of this transition, our registry agreement with ICANN was replaced by three new agreements on May 25, 2001, one for .com, one for .net and one for .org.
-The term of the .com registry agreement extends until

-November 10, 2007 with a 4-year renewal option.
-The term of the .net registry agreement extends until June 30, 2005.
+The term of the .com registry agreement extends until November 10, 2007 with a 4-year renewal option.
 The .net registry services were subject to a competitive bidding process administered by ICANN.
-We submitted a bid along with four other bidders.
-On March 28, 2005, ICANN announced that its outside evaluators had determined that VeriSign had submitted the top bid.
-We are currently in negotiations with ICANN to reach a mutually acceptable .net registry agreement.
-We expect ICANN will announce the new .net registry operator in May 2005.
+Our bid was determined by the outside evaluators selected by ICANN to be the top bid and VeriSign and ICANN have executed a new .net registry agreement that extends until June 30, 2011.
 The .org registry agreement terminated on December 31, 2002, and the .org registry services were transitioned to a new registry operator selected by ICANN during 2003.
 We face risks from this transition to ICANN, which include the following: